 I've been aware of the negative affects of stress for most of my life; I even did my eighth grade science project on how stress affects your health.
 Surprise!
 Stress can be detrimental to your mental, and physical wellbeing.
 There are plenty of reasons to feel stressed.
 Trump, anyone?
 But,

 thanks to politics, Americans are more stressed than ever.
 The survey, conducted by the American Psychological Association, indicates that political stress runs deep.
 The survey says that 57 percent of people who took part in the poll said they were stressed about the nation's current political climate; 66 percent were stressed about the future of the United States; and 49 percent were stressed about Trump being president.

 negative affects of stress can manifest in the form of mental, physical, and emotional issues.
 Personally, when I get too stressed, my chronic migraines kick in.
 This has become a litmus test for me, and indicates I need to make a change ASAP.
 On two separate occasions in my life I had migraines that lasted more than two months, and were so debilitating I was convinced I had a brain tumor.
 After getting an MRI both times, and learning (thankfully) that I was tumor-free, I was forced to face the fact that stress was at the crux of my problem, and the migraines were my body's way of telling me I needed to make a change.
 In both situations, eliminating the things that were causing me stress helped me turn things around.

 If you're feeling the weight of the past few months, here are 11

 Before the internet was invented, people got their news in the morning in the newspaper, and in the evening by watching the TV news.
 In today's ever-connected climate, it's easy to feel pressured to stay plugged in all day long, but it's actually not good for you to be online that much.

 three minutes of negative news can make you 27 percent more likely to have a bad day, and these days with the bad news looping 24/7, the odds are not on your side.
 Do yourself a favor and unplug from your devices at least one day a week.
 Spend time with your family and friends, get outside, read a book, or just rest.
 2 Soak In the Tub

 They have myriad health benefits.
 I love baths.
 My last apartment had a giant 1930s porcelain bathtub, and you'd better believe I used it as often as I could.
 Some of the benefits of taking a bath include, reviving dull, dry skin, decreasing anxiety, reducing muscle pain and promoting restful sleep.

 Sensory deprivation tanks, also known as float thanks, have been touted as a way to relieve chronic anxiety, reduce stress, and promote overall wellbeing.

 giant tub of warm water filled of epsom salt for about an hour.
 It simulates a feeling of being back in the womb, calms your nervous system, and promotes a general feeling of calm.
 There are places popping up across the country where you can buy float memberships, but if you find floating really works for you, consider building your own sensory deprivation tank.
 4 Try a Breathing Meditation

 So people keep telling you to meditate.
 It's easy, they say.
 But your brain runs a million miles a minute, and meditating is hard.
 If you can't turn your brain off long enough for a passive sitting meditation, try this active medication instead.

 breathwork meditation about five years ago.
 Basically you lie down like you would during shavasana at the end of yoga.
 Next you begin a three-part breathing exercise.
 Using your mouth, breathe in through your stomach, then your chest, then exhale the breath through your mouth.
 Because you have to concentrate on the active mouth breathing, your brain isn't able to run its endless cycle of madness.

 aromatherapy can enhance psychological, and physical well-being.
 According to Yale Scientific, the Mie University School of Medicine conducted a study that found that patients suffering from depression needed smaller doses of antidepressant medications after citrus fragrance treatment.
 Another study from the University of Vienna revealed that female patients exhibited decreased anxiety when the scent of orange oil was used in dental clinics.

 I am scent-sensitive, which means that any artificial scents (like many used in perfume, cologne, and cleaning products) make me sick.
 This doesn't mean I can't take part in aromatherapy, just that I need to be sensitive about what scents I am using.
 If you're like me, stick to non-floral scents that are made with all-natural

-7. Spend Time With Animals
+essential oils.
+7 Spend Time With Animals

 Gilmore Girls after her break up with Luke?
 Animal companionship is used to treat depression, anxiety, and PTSD treatment for a reason.
 According to Animal Smart, "Playing with or petting an animal can increase levels of the stress-reducing hormone oxytocin and decrease production of the stress hormone cortisol."